ahmed-aljabri/ZAC-Experimental/README.md

 > Upstream: https://github.com/UCLA-VAST/ZAC
 > This fork is not affiliated with or endorsed by the upstream authors.

-This fork preserves ZAC’s physics models and core compilation flow, and adds **optional, compiler-side policies** for research experiments (all disabled by default).
-Examples include zone-batched routing, locality-aware in-layer reordering, reverse interleaving, keep-hot bias with a horizon, and zone-affinity for multi-AOD.
+This fork modifies some compiler-side logic for research purposes (all disabled by default).

 For a detailed list of modifications and how to use them, see **`README_changes.md`**.

----

-## License & Attribution

-- Licensed under the **BSD-3-Clause** license; see **`LICENSE`** at the repository root.
 ---

 ## Getting Started
 - Use Python 3 in a virtual environment.